kipu23/ping/README.md

 # Backlog:

-Let's devops:
+- ui

-- ui: should work with enter key
+  - should work with enter key
+  - rename title from ui to ping

 - create jenkins pipeline
   - implement automatic deployment to the kubernetes environment